-Ted Cruz hopes to secure 2nd term vs. rising star O’Rourke
+In Texas, Ted Cruz squares off with rising star O’Rourke

 As Cruz has embraced the White House, O’Rourke has concentrated on mobilizing young voters, Texans living along the U.S.-Mexico border and people who moved to the state from elsewhere.

 No matter what happens, O’Rourke is now a national Democratic star, using donations from across the nation to smash Senate race fundraising records — including raking in more than $38 million in the three-month period from July through September alone.
-He insists he won’t run for any office higher than Senate, but that’s done little to quash speculation that he could challenge Trump for the presidency in two years.
+He insists he won’t run for any office higher than Senate, but that’s done little to quash speculation he could challenge Trump for the presidency in two years.

 Cruz, who has made no secret about wanting to run for president again once Trump leaves office, even gleefully tweeted national polls showing O’Rourke cracking the top 10 among potential Democratic White House hopefuls in 2020, arguing they show how liberal he is.